 The landlord makes the choice of who may rent a unit or building; he or she is required to protect tenants from other dangerous tenants.
 A landlord may be directly liable for any premises liability claims regarding another tenant as it is his or her duty to reasonably see any potential for danger during the screening process.
 This may not include exclusion because of prison time served by a potential tenant, which in many states is considered discrimination.

 Personal injury claims, especially related to tenant-inflicted injuries, are very complex as the both parties have certain protections under their rental agreement.
-If you have suffered an injury sustained from a premises liability accident or tenant-inflicted act, call (212) 986-7353 to speak with an experienced attorney at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
+If you have suffered an injury sustained from a premises liability accident or tenant-inflicted act, call (212) 986-7353 to speak with an experienced New York attorney at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.